RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Simulation Scenario and Parameters

 \section{Simulation Scenario and Parameters}

 In this section, the investigated scenario, mobility and propagation parameters are described.
-These will be used to compare the different mobility performance indicators of BHO and CHO for 3GPP and proposed RACH procedures and for various random access beam thresholds $ \xi_\textrm{access} $.
+These will be used to compare the different mobility performance indicators of BHO and CHO for 3GPP and RE RACH procedures, for BELL approach and for various random access beam thresholds $ \xi_\textrm{access} $.

 In this study, the Madrid Grid layout that is described in the METIS 2 project \cite{METIS2} is used.
 The layout is given in Figure \ref{fig:environment} and consists of buildings (grey), streets (black), open square (blue) and pedestrian area (green).
 There are 33 3-sector macro cells which are located on the roof tops of the buildings.
 The users are distributed as follows: 200 users are moving in the streets with $30$ km/h in both directions.
 Besides, 40 pedestrian users are walking in the open square and 80 users are walking in the pedestrian area with $3$ km/h.